putriimnida/putriimnida/README.md

 👋 Hello, I'm Putri, a future Bioinformatician/Genome Analyst! 👩‍💻🧬

-🔍 Currently delving into the emerging world of Computational Biology as a passionate novice
+🔍 Currently delving into the emerging world of Genomics as a passionate novice

 💻 Let's decode the mysteries of life together!
 <!---